 Term — Elective term cesarean delivery should be scheduled for ≥39 weeks of gestation .
 Fetal pulmonary maturity can be inferred if:

 ●Review of the patient's prenatal record confirms a gestational age of ≥39 weeks of gestation.
-(See "Prenatal assessment of gestational age".)
+(See "Prenatal assessment of gestational age and estimated date of delivery".)